NavaneethNalla/Intent-recognition-using-CTC-aligned-Prototype-aware-learning/README.md

 Instead of just learning boundaries between classes, the model learns a "Prototype"—an ideal mathematical center—for every intent (e.g., Gratefulness, Complaint).
 - Semantic Grounding: By aligning fused features with these prototypes, the model develops a stable understanding of what each intent looks and sounds like.
 - Rare-Class Robustness: This is powerful for intents with limited training data, as the prototype provides a fixed target for the model to aim for, preventing it from getting lost in high-dimensional space.

+The dataset used in this project is **entirely self-created** and designed for intent recognition in real-world human-computer interaction scenarios.
+It consists of **300 annotated samples**, each representing a short segment of a video.

+Each sample is organized using a combination of structured metadata and corresponding media files:

+### 1. Metadata (Excel File)
+The dataset includes an Excel sheet where each row corresponds to a single sample with the following fields:
+* **ID:** Unique identifier for each sample
+* **Start Time:** Start timestamp of the segment in the video
+* **End Time:** End timestamp of the segment
+* **Text:** Transcription of the spoken content (in Hindi and Hinglish)
+* **Label:** Annotated intent of the sample

+---

+### 2. Video Data
+A folder containing video clips for each sample:
+* Each file is named using its corresponding ID from the Excel sheet

+---

+### 3. Audio Data
+A folder containing extracted audio files:
+* Each audio file corresponds to a video sample
+* File names match the ID in the metadata

+---

+### Data Alignment
+All components of the dataset are linked through the **unique ID**, ensuring seamless mapping between:
+* Metadata (Excel)
+* Video files
+* Audio files